 The woman—who, like the other main characters, is never named—begins the novel as an upper middle-class Japanese-American housewife living in California.
-She is quiet, confident, and graceful, and keeps her inner emotional life to herself… (read full character analysis)
+She is quiet, confident, and graceful, and keeps her inner emotional life to herself… read analysis of The Woman

 At the cusp of adolescence, the girl is inquisitive, friendly, and has a strong American identity: she wears Mary Jane shoes, listens to Dorothy Lamour, and loves American candy.
-Because she has internalized white… (read full character analysis)
+Because she has internalized white… read analysis of The Girl

 The woman’s younger child, the boy is seven when the novel starts.
 A dreamy child, he has a strong imagination and a deep connection to the natural world.
-Sensitive, intuitive, and compassionate, the boy… (read full character analysis)
+Sensitive, intuitive, and compassionate, the boy… read analysis of The Boy

-For most of the novel, the father only exists in the memories of the other family members and in the short, censored letters he writes from the detention camp (he was detained by the U.S… (read full character analysis)
+For most of the novel, the father only exists in the memories of the other family members and in the short, censored letters he writes from the detention camp (he was detained by the U.S… read analysis of The Man / The Father

 The woman’s former maid who takes on her old deferential role in the camp by helping the woman carry a bucket of water to her barracks.
 The maid represents how differences in class still exits even inside the internment camp.